How to Convert an Android App to iOS or Vice Versa: Full Guide for 2026

 Android grid for media assets

-While seeking to convert Android version to iOS, keep in mind that each platform forces users to interact with it differently.
+When seeking to convert an Android version to iOS or vice versa, keep in mind that each platform requires users to interact with it differently.
 Android apps typically rely on a bottom navigation bar, floating action buttons, and a hardware or software back button.
-In contrast, iOS uses a top navigation bar with back buttons integrated into the UI, and gestures for navigation (e.g., swipe to go back, swipe up to access opened tabs, etc.).
+In contrast, iOS uses a top navigation bar with back buttons integrated into the UI, and gestures for navigation (e.g., swipe to go back, swipe up to access open tabs).
 This means developers need to rework navigation to fit iOS conventions while maintaining a smooth user experience.

 Fonts

 Each of these operating systems has a standard typeface: Roboto for Android and San Francisco for iOS.
-What’s more, both guidelines specify different use cases for their system fonts by means of various sizes, weights, and letter spacings.
+What’s more, both guidelines specify different use cases for their system fonts through various sizes, weights, and letter spacing.
 That makes them look more natural within a system.

 Typefaces on Android and iOS